stories-with-dice/cthulhu_eternal_srd/content/Part 1 - Rules of the Game.md

 If such a disaster harms the subject of a Bond, that reduces the Bond’s value by 1D4.
 If that disaster permanently removes the subject of the Bond, that Bond is gone.
 Cross it off the sheet.

 When damage to a Bond reduces it to 0, the relationship is damaged beyond repair.
 Cross it off the sheet.
-The only way to regain a Bond with that character or community is to build it from scratch as if it had never existed (see **DOWNTIME** on page 77 for details on creating new Bonds).
+The only way to regain a Bond with that character or community is to build it from scratch as if it had never existed (see [[Part 8 - Downtime]] for details on creating new Bonds).

-The breaking of any Bond is almost certainly traumatic and is likely to trigger a Sanity test due to Helplessness (see page 68).
+The breaking of any Bond is almost certainly traumatic and is likely to trigger a Sanity test due to Helplessness (see [[Part 7 - Sanity#Threats to SAN]]).

 When you cross a Bond off your Protagonist’s character sheet, don’t erase it.
 After all, there’s no forgetting a vital relationship that went bad.